-- This topic was modified 7 months, 1 week ago by mwpeters75.
+- This topic was modified 2 years ago by Michael.
 Reason: Changed font and size styling for easier reading and added subject matter links

-- This topic was modified 7 months, 1 week ago by mwpeters75.
+- This topic was modified 2 years ago by Michael.

 This is a real cool old School amplifier chip.
 Reminds me a bit of the BA306 chip used in the Science Fair electronic kits like the 150 in 1 kit, which I got for Christmas around 1978.